Bfast (1 piece)

 Avoid Sugary Additions

-Limit the use of syrups, jams, or any added sugars on your breakfast foods.
+Limit the use of syrups, honey, or sugary spreads on your breakfast items to reduce added sugars.

 metabolic